 Stream MSNBC for free with Hulu

 Hulu is best-known for its video on demand service, which is similar to (and competes with) Netflix.
-But the streaming company has entered the skinny bundle market as well with their Hulu with Live TV service.
-Happily for fans of the network, Hulu's take on the skinny bundle includes MSNBC.
-Hulu's take does not, however, include tiers or big add-on packages: there's just a base package of 55+ channels for $39.99 per month (you can add premium channels like HBO, though).
-The price is going up to $44.99 per month in late February of 2019.
+But the streaming company has entered the skinny bundle market as well with their Hulu + Live TV service.
+Happily for fans of MSNBC, Hulu's take on the skinny bundle includes that network.
+Hulu's skinny bundle does not, however, include tiers or big add-on packages: They keep things pretty simple, so you should have little trouble tracking down MSNBC.
 You can read our full review of Hulu + Live TV to learn a bit more about the service.

 Stream MSNBC for free with fuboTV

 fuboTV is a skinny bundle service that was once best-known for its soccer content.
 MSNBC technically has the occasional soccer match (NBC pushes Premier League programming beyond NBCSN and NBC on busy days, such as the wild final match day of each season), but that's not exactly what it's known for.
-It's on fuboTV because the service has re-launched since those early soccer-focused days, and now offers a wide range of channels for $44.99 per month (for “fubo;” the larger “fubo Extra” will cost you $49.99 per month). fuboTV offers a discount on your first paid month of service. fuboTV still claims it has an edge in sports, but non-fans will still find plenty to watch, so don't be turned off by the service's sports-heavy branding.
+It's on fuboTV because the service re-launched in 2017 with a broader lineup of channels akin to what you'd find with the competition. fuboTV still claims it has an edge in sports, but non-fans will still find plenty to watch, so don't be turned off by the service's sports-heavy branding.
 To see what we thought of the service, check out our review of fuboTV.
 To test fuboTV out yourself for free for a week, click the button above.

 Stream MSNBC for free with Sling TV

 Not to be confused with regular old YouTube (which we'll talk about in this article as well), YouTube TV is Google's skinny bundle service.
-It costs $40 per month and works similarly to its competitors, offering a suite of live network television channels that includes an MSNBC live stream.
+It works similarly to its competitors, offering a suite of live network television channels that includes an MSNBC live stream.
 You can read our YouTube TV review or just test out YouTube TV for free yourself by taking advantage of the service's free trial offer.

 Like many other news networks, MSNBC has its own YouTube channel.
 This channel is generally only good for on-demand content, as MSNBC usually waits until after its segments air and then posts them online.
 And not all of MSNBC's programming is available for replay on YouTube.
 With that said, though, there's a lot of MSNBC content available on the service.
 And for large events, news networks like MSNBC sometimes offer live streaming on YouTube.

 YouTube is free, which is good; it also has ads, which is not.
 If you'd rather it be paid than have ads, good news: YouTube offers a premium service called YouTube Premium (formerly YouTube Red), which gets rid of the commercials — for a price.
-You can sign up for the service's free trial.
+You can sign up for the service's free trial to test things out.

 All of the apps above are great ways to watch MSNBC without cable.
 But do they work on major streaming devices like Roku, Fire TV, Apple TV, and Chromecast?
 The answer, happily, is a resounding “yes.”
 The major skinny bundles feature impressive platform support, and if you own a modern streaming device from a major manufacturer you will be able to choose from at least three or four of the ones listed above.

 Even video game systems are an option.
-You can watch PlayStation Vue on PlayStation 3 and PlayStation 4 video game consoles, and you can watch Hulu with Live TV, Sling TV, or YouTube TV on your Xbox One.
+You can watch Hulu + Live TV on PlayStation 4 video game consoles, and you can watch Hulu + Live TV, Sling TV, and YouTube TV on your Xbox One.